MdShaharulIslam/job-web-client/README.md

  - React.js, Taiwlind.css, Firebase, Node, Express.js, jsonwebtoken and MongoDB.

 ## Description
-- Job Junction is an online Job Hunting/Hiring website.
+- JobTrack is an online Job Hunting/Hiring website.
 A Buyer can post his/her job and the user can be bit on the jobs.
 Buyer can accept and reject bit proposal.

 ## Features